SacraDoctrina/SacraDoctrina/Dogmatics/Definition.md

 Thus philosophy is theology, and [one's] occupation with philosophy - or rather in philosophy - is of itself the service of God.[^12]

-A theological proff is in itself a delectatio[^EN690].
+A theological proff is in itself a delectatio(delighting).[^19]

+May God deliver us from what the Fatholic Church reckons one of the sever sins of the monk - taedium(loathing) - in respect of the great spiritual truths with which theology has to do.[^20]

+The ratio which fides quaerens intellectum(faith seeking understanding) has to seek is not only utilitas(utility).
+It is also pulchritudo(beauty).[^21]

+God's being itself speaks for His beauty in His revelation.[^22]

 [^1]: Augustine, De Doctrina Christiana (On Christian Doctrine ), trans.
 J. F. Shaw, in Nicene and Post-Nicene Fathers, First Series: Volume II (Oak Harbor, WA: Logos Research Systems, Inc., 1997), I, 4
 [^2]: Augustine, Confessions.
 V, xii.
 18.